Switched Beam Array with Butler Matrix

 This example shows a switched beam array of 4 resonant dipoles.
-The beam switching is accomplished by using a 4 X 4 Butler matrix.
-The effect of the beam switching is shown by observing the outputs of 4 reciving antennas that are placed in the far-field of the array at the approximate azimuthal angles corresponding to the beam peaks.
+The beam switching is accomplished by using a 4-by-4 Butler matrix.
+The effect of the beam switching is shown by observing the outputs of 4 receiving antennas that are placed in the far-field of the array at the approximate azimuthal angles corresponding to the beam peaks.
 The effect of mutual coupling between the array elements on the transmit side is accounted for using S-parameters.

 This example requires the following products:

 The system comprises of the following subsystems